bpmc-group/cv1/README.md

 ### Anaconda Virtual Environments

 Anaconda is a wrapper around conda (package management tool) that includes the ability to launch many software tools such as Jupyter Lab/Notebook, PyCharm, Oracle Data Science Service, etc. It includes a "base" virtual environment that can be 'sticky' and show up where you don't expect it, for example, when you open a terminal in VS Code.
-If that happens, you can exit Anaconda's virtual environment by typing `conda deactivate`.
+If that happens, you can exit Anaconda's (base) environment by typing `conda deactivate`.

 ## Goals (in no particular order)